This is the multi-page printable view of this section. Click here to print.

 👉 Demonstration

-Control the security of the pods running in the tenant namespaces
+Control the security of the workloads running in the tenant namespaces

 In Kubernetes, by default, workloads run with administrative access, which might be acceptable if there is only a single application running in the cluster or a single user accessing it.
 This is seldom required and you’ll consequently suffer a noisy neighbour effect along with large security blast radiuses.